TBI for leukemia

 Helping you maintain your quality of life

 Some potential side effects of TBI for leukemia include nausea, diarrhea, fatigue, mouth sores and skin changes.
-Your care team will proactively manage side effects using integrative oncology services.
+Your care team will offer supportive care services to help you proactively manage side effects.

-Before, during and after your total body irradiation, you’ll receive nutrition therapy, naturopathic medicine, pain management and mind-body medicine—all under one roof.
+Before, during and after your total body irradiation, you’ll have access to nutrition therapy, naturopathic medicine, pain management and mind-body medicine—all under one roof.
 These therapies are designed to help you maintain your strength, nutritional intake and quality of life.

 What is TBI?